-Since the cross-sectional survey focused on the burden of disease and participants were limited to caregivers of NF1 patients, only the proxy-reported version of EQ-5D-Y was used in the present study, and all respondents were primary caregivers of underage NF1 patients.
-For those patients over 8 years old, it is recommended that the self-reported version of EQ-5D-Y is a better choice[47].
-The results of the present study can be applied to proxy version of EQ-5D-Y and performance of self-reported version of EQ-5D-Y among NF1 patients needs to be studied in the future.
+[47]

 Limitations

 There are some limitations in the present study.
-Only construct validity and discriminatory power could be examined since the data of the study were from a cross-sectional survey.
-Other analyses, for example, test-retest reliability can be assessed in future studies.
+Only construct validity and discriminatory power could be examined since the study’s data were from a cross-sectional survey.
+Test-retest reliability needs to be assessed in future studies.
 Feasibility, which can be examined by the missing rate and the overall time taken to finish EQ-5D-Y, was not investigated in the present study since we use the one-on-one online design to conduct the survey and necessary questions of the EQ-5D-Y and PedsQL GCS were set as required questions, except for those questions that were claimed to be optional.

-[89][47]
+[89]For ethical reasons, only proxy versions of EQ-5D-Y and PedsQL GCS were used in this study.
+[47]We expected to investigate the performance of self-reported EQ-5D-Y and other HRQL instruments among NF1 patients in future studies.

 Conclusion

-Overall, EQ-5D-Y is an acceptable choice to evaluate the HRQL of NF1 patients as it is a short preference-based HRQL measure, with significant advantages of time-saving and results can be used to calculate QALYs in economic evaluation.
-Researchers should select proper instruments to evaluate HRQL when designing their studies.
-Study purposes and target populations should be considered, and objective conditions also need to be balanced.
+Overall, EQ-5D-Y is an acceptable choice to evaluate the HRQL of NF1 patients as it is a short preference-based HRQL measure, with significant advantages of time-saving, and results can be used to calculate quality-adjusted life years in economic evaluation.
 Further validation of HRQL measures among underage NF1 patients using longitudinal data and based on self-report data will provide more information.
 More evidence of validation and reliability of EQ-5D-Y among different populations is expected.

 Acknowledgments